howardkyu/Lightrail-API-V2-Docs/docs/home.md

 Lightrail returns a summary and detailed information of the transaction so that it's easy to display a breakdown to the customer.

 ### Payment Sources
-The `sources` property in the `orders` endpoint contains a list of payment sources.
+The `sources` property in the `/transactions/orders` endpoint contains a list of payment sources.
-A source consists of an object with a `rail` identifier along with some additional data.
+A source has a `rail` property along with additional data.
 There are currently two payment rails: `lightrail` and `stripe`.

 Support for more credit card processors such as BrainTree and Square is coming soon.

 ----

 #### Rail: Lightrail
-A source with `"rail": "lightrail"` means the value is stored in Lightrail.
-Value stored in Lightrail is represented by a ValueStore object.
+A source with `"rail": "lightrail"` means the value is stored in Lightrail and is represented by a ValueStore object.

 **ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as ValueStores.
-Different types of value are represented by modifying the properties of ValueStores.

-The way ValueStores are passed into the `sources` property of the order depends on the `access` property of the ValueStore.
-There are four different `access` types:
+The way a ValueStore is referenced in `sources` depends its `access` property.
+This defines how it is accessed.
+There are four values:

 **1. `customerId`:** Some value may be attached directly to a Customer (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating `Customers`).
 For example account credits or promotions are commonly attached directly to a Customer.